 However, ECPA was enacted in 1986, and as a result was based on outdated understandings of communications technology.
 For example, the law was written around the expectation that users would download emails to personal computers and delete copies stored on a central server.
 In addition, the law did not anticipate new developments such as the collection and use of location information at all.
-As a result, courts have struggled to apply it to modern technology, frequently reaching different conclusions about the procedural requirements for demands for electronic communications while agreeing only that ECPA is part of “a confusing and uncertain area of the law.”
+As a result, courts have struggled to apply it to modern technology, frequently reaching different conclusions about the procedural requirements for demands for electronic communications, while agreeing only that ECPA is part of “a confusing and uncertain area of the law.”

 State Constitutions and Laws

-California is among eleven states that have rejected the third party doctrine and held that their state constitution provides protection for personal data held by third parties.
+California is among eleven states that have limited the third party doctrine and held that their state constitution provides protection for personal data held by third parties.
 These states use a variety of different standards to determine whether state officials can demand access to personal information held by a third party.